Weighing Your Procedure Options: LASIK vs PRK

 The Differences Between LASIK and PRK

-Now that we know how the two procedures are similar, let’s examine the differences between LASIK and PRK surgery.
+Now that we know how the two procedures are similar let’s examine the differences between LASIK and PRK surgery.
 When it comes to LASIK vs PRK, you’ll see the most significant difference at the very beginning of the procedure.
 In a LASIK procedure, your doctor will use a laser to create a thin flap on the cornea.
 This flap can then be lifted, and your doctor will reshape your corneal tissue for better vision.
 After the procedure, your doctor will close the flap again.
 With a PRK procedure, this first step looks a little different.
 Rather than creating a flap, a top piece of corneal tissue is simply removed.
 This gives your doctor the same access to your eye tissue for the corrective procedure.
 Afterward, the tissue that has been removed is not replaced, and the eye is left to heal on its own.

 LASIK vs PRK: Other Differences